The 18 best New Year’s destinations to celebrate around the world

-Crowds dress in white to bring good luck to the new year and flock to Copacabana Beach for a massive seaside party celebrating reveillon (New Year’s Eve).
+Crowds dress in white to bring good luck to the new year and flock to Copacabana Beach for a massive waterfront party celebrating reveillon (New Year’s Eve).

-The mid-summer festivities along the 4km stretch of sand are filled with samba music, sprays of champagne and a massive 20-minute fireworks display enjoyed by two-million revellers on the beach and on cruise ships.
+The mid-summer festivities along the four kilometre stretch of sand are filled with samba music, sprays of champagne and a massive 20-minute fireworks display enjoyed by two-million revellers on the beach and on cruise ships.

-Never heard of Kiribati?
-This tiny nation, which consists of 33 atolls and islands, is scattered across 3.5 million square kilometres of the South Pacific and is home to less than 100,000 people.
-Just west of the International Date Line, the Line Islands and Kiritimati also happen to be the first place in the world to celebrate the new year.
+Kiribati is a tiny nation that consists of 33 atolls and islands.
+It's scattered across 3.5 million square kilometres of the South Pacific and is home to less than 100,000 people.
+Just west of the International Date Line, the Line Islands and Kiritimati are the first places in the world to celebrate the new year.

 If you'd like somewhere a bit more on the beaten path, Samoa switched to the same time zone as Kiribati in 2011.